LZMA-JS/LZMA-JS/readme.md

 Note that this <code>LZMA</code> variable is an <code>object</code>, not a <code>function</code>.

-In Node.js, the Web Worker code is already skipped, so there's no reason to do this on that platform, though you could.
+In Node.js, the Web Worker code is already skipped, so there's no need to do this.